 Installing Raspberry Pi PHPMyAdmin

 You will find that installing Raspberry Pi PHPMyAdmin is very easy to do any won’t take long at all.
 If you haven’t already installed a web server you can learn from our guide on installing Apache or our guide on installing NGINX.

-2. Now let’s install the PHPMyAdmin package, you can do this by entering the following command on your Raspberry Pi.
+Now let’s install the PHPMyAdmin package, you can do this by entering the following command on your Raspberry Pi.

 sudo apt-get install phpmyadmin

-3. It will now begin to install.
+2. It will now begin to install.
 You will be presented with a screen asking the type of web server you want it to run off.
 Select apache2 even if you are using NGINX since this doesn’t hugely matter for us.